emanuelepicas/emanuelepicas/README.md

 Currently working with Accenture as an Security Delivery Analyst. <br/>
 Willing to become a professional ***Red Teamer/Security researcher.***

-* 🌍  I'm based in Italy
+* 🌍 Actually I'm based in Italy
 * ✉  You can contact me at [emanuelepicariello97@gmail.com](mailto:emanuelepicariello97@gmail.com)
 * 🚀  I'm currently working on [Various topic related to Security / Pentesting / How to build up a decent YouTube Channel](http://www.youtube.com/channel/UCx0vGbOo3fdwTK0YqcrVQVw)
 * 🧠  I'm learning Offensive Security, though practice, courses and certifications